Beginner’s Guide to SQL Injection (Part 1)

 Now we have to analyze the error See screenshot

-Escaping a character means nullify the special purpose of that character.
-You will get clearer picture using escape character
+Escaping a character means to nullify the special purpose of that character.
+You will get a clearer picture using the escape character

-It is clear from above screenshots that backend query
+It is clear from the above screenshots that backend query

-From now I’ll take Less-1 as base lesson to explain further
+From now I’ll take Less-1 as a base lesson to explain further

 With our input as 1’ complete backend query will be